WASA-LD: Technical information

+Subchannels

 Analog-to-digital conversion

 As a low-power station, WASA-LP was not required to turn off its analog signal on June 12, 2009, which was the end of the digital TV conversion period for full-service stations.

-WASA-LP has since built its digital transmitter, and flash-cut its operations on digital channel 25 in 2010.
-The station is broadcasting from the Condé Nast Building in Manhattan, with its call sign changed to WASA-LD.
+WASA-LP has since built its digital transmitter, and flash-cut its operations on digital channel 25 in 2010, with its call sign changed to WASA-LD.